Last updated March 2018

 We need to retain personal information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
 However, we do not want to keep personal information too long in order to protect your privacy.

-We keep our client files for about seven to ten years.
+We keep our physical client files for about seven to ten years.
 Our client and contact directories are much more difficult to systematically destroy, so we remove such information when we can if it does not appear that we will be contacting you again.
 However, if you ask, we will remove such contact information right away.
 We keep any personal information relating to our general correspondence (i.e., with people who are not clients) newsletters, seminars and marketing activities for about six months after the newsletter ceases publication or a seminar or marketing activity is over.

 We destroy paper files containing personal information by shredding.
 We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.
-Alternatively, we may send some or the entire client file to our client.

 YOU CAN LOOK AT YOUR INFORMATION

 With only a few exceptions, you have the right to see what personal information we hold about you.
 Often all you have to do is ask.
 We can help you identify what records we might have about you.
 We will also try to help you understand any information you do not understand (e.g., policy forms, technical language, etc.).
 We will need to confirm your identity, if we do not know you, before providing you with this access.
 We reserve the right to charge a nominal fee for such requests.

 - If there is a problem we may ask you to put your request in writing.
 If we cannot give you access, we will tell you within 30 days if at all possible and tell you the reason, as best we can, as to why we cannot give you access.